What Is Pelvic Pain?

 Vulvodynia (Vaginal Pain)

 Vulvodynia (vaginal pain) is chronic vulvar pain that includes throbbing, aching, or burning pain in the area around the vulva and vaginal opening.
 Women also may experience vaginal itching.
 The pain may be constant or intermittent and is often worsened during sex or when pressure is placed on the vaginal area (bicycle riding, for example).
 The diagnosis is made by excluding other pelvic pain causes because the cause of vulvodynia is unknown.
 Treatment is symptom reduction; methods range from home remedies, prescription medication, biofeedback, exercises, and nerve blocks.
+Some women may be helped by physical therapy that focuses on relaxing pelvic floor muscles.

 Pain During Sex